bruno-medeiros/tx-processor-exercise/README.md

 Tests could be improved by fuzzing or generally any automated test case generation. (ie, property based testing)

 For simplification some error cases not explicitly required by problem statement are not verified.
-Ie, that Resolves and Chargebacks reference a previous Dispute, and at most one Dispute only, etc.
+Ie, that Resolves and Chargebacks reference a previous Dispute, and at most one Dispute only, etc. - the input is assumed correct for those constraints.